ramirodiazortiz/resume/src/resume.md

 ### Airtime (June 2021 - June 2022)
 **iOS Manager**

-As the iOS Manager for Airtime, I led the development of end-to-end implementations and participated in the architecture design of the iOS application.
+As the iOS Manager, I led the development of end-to-end implementations and participated in the architecture design of the iOS application.
 My role included management duties such as conducting one-on-one meetings, planning with the product team, and ensuring the successful execution of projects from inception to deployment.

 #### Cantina App
 - **Link**: [https://apps.apple.com/es/app/cantina/id1018368216](https://apps.apple.com/es/app/cantina/id1018368216)